Horse Arena Footing Considerations When You Build a Riding Ring

 The main purpose of the footing is to add cushion so you can work your horse in an area where the pounding doesn’t contribute to joint problems.
 At the same time, you need the footing to be firm enough to provide traction.
 Footing that is too deep can cause strains in the tendons and suspensory ligaments.
 Not deep enough won’t protect your horse.

 So, what depth is right?
 My advice to you after having to move sand out of my round pen is to start with less than you think you need.
+Its easier to add sand than remove it.
+On average, a footing depth of 2-3 inches seems to work well.
+That is enough to provide sufficient concussion protection without putting too much strain on ligaments.

 In my arena, we put down about 2 1/2 inches of angular sand and then a year later I added about an inch of the river sand to provide a little more cushion and to replace some of the sand that had settled.
 I added the river sand because my local supplier was out of the angular sand, but I found I really liked the mixture of the angluar sand with a little bit of river sand.
 The river sand tends to be more cushiony than the angular sand, but the angular provided grippiness so it was the best of both worlds.